Middlesbrough Speedway

 1965 would see three open meetings only at Cleveland Park.
 In 1966 Eric Boothroyd promoted a series of open meetings, but these were not too successful and once again Middlesbrough closed.

-1968 and Middlesbrough bounced back as the Teessiders under Ron Wilson in the newly formed British League Division 2 and Teessiders Graham Plant (son of 1940’s Bears star Wilf Plant) won the second division riders championship.
+1968 and Middlesbrough bounced back as the Teessiders under Ron Wilson in the newly formed British League Division 2 and Teessiders Graham Plant (son of 1940’s Bears star Wilf Plant) won the Second Division Riders Championship.
 This was the start of an unbroken run until the end of the 1996 season when Cleveland Park was sold for re-development by the owners to the neighbouring Macmillan College.
 During this period Middlesbrough had several name changes.
 Teessiders, Middlesbrough Tigers and then reverting back to Middlesbrough Bears.

 Highlight of this long period was the winning of the League Championship in 1981.Other highlights were Steve Wilcock and Mark Courtney winning the National League pairs in 1980, The National Fours Championship in 1985 and Paul Bentley won the Second Division riders championship in 1994.